Skin Boils

 MRSA

 IV drug abusers may be at particular risk of getting MRSA.
-Other risk factors include recent hospitalization or regular visits to health-care facilities such as dialysis centers.
+Other risk factors include recent hospitalization or regular visits to healthcare facilities, such as dialysis centers.
 In the general community, risk factors include:

 • Crowded living conditions, such as military barracks